 In March 2010, the Real Bread Campaign published 'Are Supermarket Bloomers Pants?' a report which revealed that almost no loaves produced by the in-store bakeries of six major supermarket chains met even the Campaign's basic Real Bread criterion of being produced without artificial additives and that many were re-baked, rather than freshly baked.

 For more information on the Campaign, please contact Chris Young.

 - The Tesco website http://www.tescoplc.com/plc/about_us/map/ states that the chain has 2,362 UK stores (viewed 15th April and again 15th July 2010).

-- The second part of the complaint that in fact, as only noted in the very small print below the advertisement, not all Tesco in-store bakery loaves were 100% British, was not upheld by the ASA.
+- The second part of the complaint (that the truth is not all Tesco in-store bakery loaves were 100% British - as only noted in the very small print below the advertisement) was not upheld by the ASA.

 Published 21 Jul 2010

 Real Bread Campaign: The Real Bread Campaign finds and shares ways to make bread better for us, better for our communities and better for the planet.
 Whether your interest is local food, community-focussed small enterprises, honest labelling, therapeutic baking, or simply tasty toast, everyone is invited to become a Campaign supporter.

 Latest related news